 At Branston Infants all of our children are mathematicians.
 We teach maths using the key themes of a mastery led curriculum.
-From EYFS through to Y2 we teach using the White Rose Maths schemes, which ensure that the content is both progressive and spiralling.
+From EYFS through to Y2 we teach using the Mastery Number program and the White Rose Maths schemes, which ensure that the content is both progressive and spiralling.

 We have a very strongly held view that the vast majority of our children are able to grasp the mathematical concepts applicable to their year group and that they should all regularly have the opportunity to apply these concepts through reasoning and solving problems in different contexts.
 They will have the opportunity to experiment with and represent their thoughts, ideas and solutions using practical resources, images and mathematical symbols.

 We believe that every child has the right to achieve high expectations without a pre-conceived limit being put on their ability or attainment.
 The ability to succeed is not fixed and this is clear in both lesson design and class teaching.
 Therefore, all children, other than those who have a clearly identified and significant learning need (Clearly planned intervention or pre-learning takes place to support the needs of children who have clearly identified and significant learning needs) are given the opportunity to access each lesson regardless of previous attainment and the role of the teacher is to scaffold learning so that gaps are short, if there at all.